AlexZhu2/COMS4995NNDL/README.md

 This repository contains the implementation of a CNN-Transformer architecture for image captioning, combining a CNN-based visual encoder with a BART-based language decoder, along with attention map visualization and analysis of cross-attention between image regions and generated tokens.

-## Paper

-Zhu et al., "Image Captioning with CNN and Transformer Decoder: A Modern Take on 'Show and Tell'", NeurIPS 2023.
-See [nndl.pdf](nndl.pdf) for the full paper.

 ## Annotations
 Annotation json files for both training and validation set can be found at [Here](http://images.cocodataset.org/annotations/annotations_trainval2017.zip).
 We will retrieve images via Internet, no need to download the actual image dataset.